leeretk/GifTastic/README.md

 # GifTastic

-This game will allow you search on a topic and get 10 still images related to that search.
+This game has a hockey theme and will allow you search on other topics to get 10 still images related to that search.

 //COMPLETED//